adjust/cordova_purchase_sdk/README.md

 ## Summary

-This is the Cordova purchase SDK of adjust™.
+This is the Cordova Purchase SDK of adjust™.
 You can read more about adjust™ at [adjust.com].

 N.B.
 At the moment, the adjust purchase SDK for Cordova supports Android platform